Brenton-Forrest/Brenton-Forrest.github.io/index.md

 ## Interest in IT

-My Main interest in IT is that you have ability to build a computer or Robotics from the base up.
+<p> My Main interest in IT is that you have ability to build a computer or Robotics from the base up.

-My interest it stared way back in High School with just simple coding the we did for a game for a computer/science activity.
+<p> My interest it stared way back in High School with just simple coding the we did for a game for a computer/science activity.

-I have only an at home learning of the basic software adjustment and configurations at the moment.
+<p> I have only an at home learning of the basic software adjustment and configurations at the moment.

-I chose RMIT as it looked the most appealing with its course structure.
+<p> I chose RMIT as it looked the most appealing with its course structure.

-I hope to learn as much as I can about every thing to do with DevOps but I expect with my studies at RMIT I should be able to **Master** the basics in IT.
+<p> I hope to learn as much as I can about every thing to do with DevOps but I expect with my studies at RMIT I should be able to **Master** the basics in IT.

 ### Ideal Job
 #### Profile
 ##### Project Idea